Search

 By Rocky Swift

-The euro and yen remained on the back foot as the crisis drove oil prices ever higher, spurring inflation risks in economies dependent on energy imports and upending expectations for policy by the Federal Reserve and other central banks.
+The euro and yen remained on the back foot as the crisis drove oil prices ever higher, spurring inflation risks in economies dependent on energy imports and upending policy expectations for the Federal Reserve and other central banks.

 "If the Middle Eastern conflict continues at its current intensity, it's likely to bring sustained higher inflation, a stronger U.S. dollar, and a vastly reduced chance of Fed rate cuts," IG market analyst Tony Sycamore wrote in a note.

-The dollar index, which measures the greenback against a basket of currencies, was trading a touch lower by 0.06% at 99.00, still on course for a 1.4% gain this week that would be the most since November 2024.
+The dollar index, which measures the greenback against a basket of currencies, was trading a touch lower at 99.03, still on course for a 1.4% gain this week that would be the most since November 2024.

-The war escalated on Thursday, with U.S. and Israeli jets hitting areas across Iran and Gulf cities coming under renewed bombardment.
+The war intensified on Thursday, with U.S. and Israeli jets hitting areas across Iran, and Gulf cities coming under renewed bombardment.

 In a phone interview with Reuters, Trump said Mojtaba Khamenei, a son of the late supreme leader who has been considered a favorite to succeed his father, was an unlikely choice.